-Whether you’ve been using Workday for a month or a few years, there’s always a lot to learn when it comes to making the most of any kind of software.
+Whether you’ve been using Workday for a month or a few years, there’s always a lot to learn when it comes to making the most of any cloud-based software.
 One area of Workday functionality that will require your particular attention?
-Security permissions.
+Security permissions, dealing with sensitive data, personal data, and more.

-This article will discuss the key components and capabilities of the Workday Security solution, as well as where our team of Workday consultants can come in to help.
+This article will discuss the key components and capabilities of the Workday Security solution and where our team of Workday consultants can come in to help.

-The data in your Workday platform is doubly critical to your company—not only in terms of your business itself but also the people that keep that business running.
+The data in your Workday platform is critical to your company—not only in terms of your business itself but also the people who keep that business running.

-That’s why protecting your data and ensuring that it’s in compliance with regulations is a priority for every smart business out there.
-Of course, dealing with data privacy and sensitive data protection is sometimes easier said than done, especially when evolving security risks and ever-changing guidelines are taken into account.
+That’s why protecting your customer’s personal data and ensuring it complies with regulations is a priority for every intelligent business.
+Of course, dealing with data privacy and sensitive data protection is sometimes easier said than done, especially when evolving security threats and ever-changing guidelines are considered.

 Trying to balance the tasks of your data processor and data controller while keeping track of certain data that requires a unique encryption key can be challenging, especially while also trying to implement or integrate Workday modules into your system.
 Not sure how to navigate having so many aspects of data organization and security at once?
 That’s where you need a trusted Workday security administrator.